tegola-project-2022-23/sdn-routing-design/README.md

 prelim_calculations.py - performs the necessary data gathering and cleaning prior to analyising and visualising it in data_analysis.ipynb.

 data_analysis.ipynb - produces statistics and visualisations about traffic patterns in the Tegola network.
 This file will provide the basis for the first proper thesis chapter (Motivation/Data Analysis).

+proportion_testing.py - helper file to manipulate the demand matricies for different split proportions.
+Mainly used to avoid making a million requests to zabbix every time we want to test a different split proportion.

 # Thesis Outline